Action 1 – Phenotypic characterisation

 University of Turin

-Genetic characterisation using microsatellite markers Genetic characterisation with microsatellite markers is planned to provide useful tools for the conservation of biodiversity in nucleus populations managed by Partners and in the semen Cryobank.
-Specifically, the following objectives are considered: 1) Identify male candidates for replenishment and semen production; 2) Characterize new genetic lines in breeds under conservation; 3) Characterize new chicken breeds.
+Genetic characterisation using microsatellite markers Genetic characterisation with microsatellite markers is planned to provide useful tools for the conservation of biodiversity in nucleus populations managed by PAs and in the semen Cryobank.
+Specifically, the following objectives are considered:

-Characterisation of male candidates For the characterisation of candidates for semen production, 20 subjects of the Ermellinata breed and 16 subjects of Robusta Lionata were analysed.
-For replenishment and management plans, candidates present in the conservation nuclei of UniMOL (Siciliana, 44), UniFI (Mugellese, 49; Valdarnese, 55; Valdarno, 49), UniTO (Bionda Piemontese, 62; Bianca di Saluzzo 58) and UniMI (Mericanel della Brianza, 70) were characterised.
-A total of 423 subjects of the Gallus gallus species present in the conservation Centre were analysed.
-Additionally, 32 turkey subjects (genus Meleagris) were characterised.
+Characterisation of male candidates – For the characterisation of candidates for semen production, 20 subjects of the Ermellinata breed and 16 subjects of Robusta Lionata were analysed.
+For replenishment and management plans, candidates present in the conservation nuclei of UniMOL, UniFI, UniTO, and UniMI were characterised.
+The number and breed of genotyped subjects are listed in Table 2.1.

 Action 4 – Genetic indexes and mating plans